 For completeness it should also be noted that under Part 5 of the Snowy Hydro Corporatisation Act 1997 (NSW), Snowy Hydro has been issued with the Snowy Water Licence.
 The Snowy Water Licence prescribes Snowy Hydro's rights and obligations with respect to the collection, diversion, storage, use and release of water within the Snowy area.
 The Snowy Water Licence also imposes some obligations on Snowy Hydro Limited in terms of releasing environmental flows into the Snowy River and the montane rivers within the Snowy Mountains area.
 Snowy Hydro has complied with the environmental flow obligations that have come into effect up until the date of this report.
-At the date of this report, a scheduled review of the Snowy Water Licence was in progress and had not been finalised by the Government of New South Wales.
+During the reporting period, the Government of New South Wales completed a scheduled review of the Snowy Water Licence and a variation to the Licence was issued in May 2010.